iamshishirgaire/IOE-Syllabus-Data/faculties/agriculture/8sem/e2/testing_&_evaluation_of_agricultural_machinery_&_tractor.md

-## Syllabus: TESTING & EVALUATION OF AGRICULTURAL MACHINERY & TRACTOR (AE 765 03)

-**Course Objective:**

-1. To familiarize students with testing and evaluation of agricultural machinery and tractor.
-2. To acquaint and equip the students with tractor testing and tractor testing equipment with their constraints and evaluation techniques with procedure.

-### Course Outline:

 1. **Objectives and Importance of Testing and Evaluation (2 hours)**
     * Concept of testing and evaluation
     * Testing and evaluation procedures